-G. Termination of Coverage
+F. Termination of Coverage

 - 1. EPD may deny coverage under this permit based on an incomplete or incorrect NOI submittal.
 The Director may at any time revoke coverage under this permit in accordance with the State Rules, Section 391-3-6-.15(11). - 2.
-Notice of Termination (NOT) A permittee that has ceased operation of the activity for which the permit coverage was obtained must submit a NOT within thirty (30) days after the activity has permanently closed.
+In order to terminate permit coverage, the permittee must submit a complete and accurate Notice of Termination (NOT).
+The permittee is responsible for complying with the terms of this permit until authorization is terminated. - 3.
+A permittee must submit a NOT within 30 days after one or more of the following conditions have been met: - a.
+A new permittee has taken over responsibility of the facility covered under an existing NOI; - b.
+All discharges have ceased for which permit coverage was obtained and the permittee does not expect to discharge during the remainder of the permit term or any of the discharges covered under this permit.

-H. Expiration of Permit
+G. Expiration of Permit

 This permit will expire five (5) years from the effective date.
-The permittee must re-apply for permit coverage 180 days prior to the expiration of this permit unless the permit has been terminated consistent with §122.64(b).
+The permittee must re-apply for permit coverage 180 days prior to the expiration of this permit unless the permit has been terminated consistent with 40 CFR §122.64(b).
 If this permit is not reissued or replaced prior to the expiration date, the permit will be administratively continued and remain in force and effect.
 Any permittee who has submitted a completed application as provided by EPD 180 days prior to the expiration date of the permit and has been granted permit coverage will automatically remain covered by the administratively continued permit until the earlier of: